SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/The_SBND_flux_files.md

 Files were produced using BooNEtoGSimple.
 The centre of the window has been changed from `(X, Y) = (45.7, 0) cm` to `(X, Y) = (-73.78, 0) cm`, as in the current design.
-Check https://github.com/SBNSoftware/sbndcode/pull/95 for more details.
+Check [sbndcode PR #95](https://github.com/SBNSoftware/sbndcode/pull/95) for more details.
 Otherwise, it uses an identical window setup to ConfigF-v1.